ArjenLammers/parallelism/README.md

   - True: when it was successful (so there might be more work; let's poll again asap)
   - False: if an error occurred or there was no work to do

+## Error handling

+To keep in mind:

+- Each microflow will be executed in its own context/transaction
+- The module will end the transaction, if left open for some reason
+- Uncatched errors will be catched and will cause a 30 sec pause between executions

 ## Installation